gofer-engine/gofer-engine.github.io/developing-interface-channels-with-configs.md

 With strict Channel Config (`ChannelConfig<'O', 'O', 'S'>`) then the `routes` property must be defined as a `Route` interface and the `id` becomes required.

-Similarly the `Route['flow']` type is simplified above to show the basic structure.
-The `flows` property can be lossely defined as an array of `RouteFlow` or `RouteFlowNamed` interfaces.
+Similarly, the `Route`['flow']` type is simplified above to show the basic structure.
+The `flows` property can be loosely defined as an array of `RouteFlow` or `RouteFlowNamed` interfaces.
 Or it can be strictly defined to only include `RouteFlowNamed` interfaces typed as:

 ```typescript
 interface RouteFlowNamed {